HiFromAjay/hifromajay.github.io/index.md

  <a href="papers/msr17.pdf" target="_blank">Developer mistakes in writing Android manifests: An empirical study of configuration errors</a>
  <br>Ajay Kumar Jha, Sunghee Lee, Woo Jin Lee
- <br>In Proceedings of the 14th International Conference on Mining Software Repositories (MSR), pp. 25-36.
+ <br>In Proc. of the 14th International Conference on Mining Software Repositories (MSR), pp. 25-36.
 IEEE Press, 2017.

  <a href="papers/mobilesoft15.pdf" target="_blank">Modeling and test case generation of inter-component communication in android</a>; <a href="papers/mobilesoft15ext.pdf" target="_blank">extended Version</a>
  <br>Ajay Kumar Jha, Sunghee Lee, Woo Jin Lee
- <br>In Proceedings of the 2nd ACM International Conference on Mobile Software Engineering and Systems (MobileSoft), pp. 113-116.
+ <br>In Proc. of the 2nd ACM International Conference on Mobile Software Engineering and Systems (MobileSoft), pp. 113-116.
 IEEE Press, 2015.